 BC Security Guard Requirements

 Criminal Record: You cannot have a criminal record.
-The Registrar will perform a criminal check on you.
+The Registrar will perform a criminal check on you through the BC Security Guard license application.
+You just have to sign an authorization document in the application.

-Canadian Citizen: You need to be a Canadian citizen and submit a copy of government ID to the Registrar.
+Canadian Citizen: You need to be a Canadian citizen or be able to legally be employed in British Columbia.
+You will have to submit copies of Canadian or BC government IDs to the Registrar in your application.

 English: You must be able to speak and write in English.

-Government Approved BST Course: You will need to complete a license course approved by the Registrar and submit proof of completion.
-This can be an online course.
+BC Government Approved BST Course: You will need to complete a BC security license course approved by the Registrar and submit proof of completion in your application.
 Contact the Registrar for a list of approved courses.
+A BST course typically costs around $400 CAD.

 Fee: You will have to pay a small licensing fee.
 Consult the Registrar for the fee amount.